tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 test_data  <- testing(data_split)
 ```

-## Creating the predictor definitions
+# Create the predictor definitions

 To get started, let's create a simple logistic regression model.
-Before creating the model fit object, we can use a recipe to create a few new predictors and conduct some pre-processing required by the model.
+Before creating the model fit object, we can use a recipe to create a few new predictors and conduct some preprocessing required by the model.

 To get started, an initial recipe declares the roles of the columns of the data: